 Destination Salem’s marketing initiatives focus on the following markets: Leisure Travelers, Regional Visitors, Group Tours, LGBTQ Visitors, International Travelers and Cruise Passengers.
 The organization strategically places destination advertising and organizes cooperative advertising to reach audiences in these markets.

-Kate Fox, Executive Director
+Ashley Judge, Executive Director

 The Board of Directors of Destination Salem consists of 15 to 17 directors.
 The board of directors includes representatives from each of the following organizations and business sectors: Accommodations, Attractions, Non-Profit/Cultural Institutions, Restaurants, Retail, Tours/Transportation, and Salem Resident.
 Representatives from the City of Salem, Salem City Council, and Salem Chamber of Commerce shall serve Ex Officio.
 The Board of Directors meets monthly on the third Thursday.